jhighman/trua-collect/docs/collection-flow.md

 1. **Progressive Disclosure**
    - Only show steps that are required based on the collection key
    - Dynamically adjust the progress indicator to reflect the enabled steps
+   - Support starting at any enabled step based on the collection key

 2. **Validation Feedback**
    - Provide clear error messages for incomplete or invalid entries
    - Show progress toward timeline requirements (e.g., "4 of 5 years covered")
+   - Validate each step independently regardless of entry point

 3. **Navigation**
-   - Allow users to go back and edit previous steps
+   - Allow users to go back and edit previous steps when available
    - Disable the "Next" button until the current step is complete
+   - Support skipping to any enabled step for testing purposes

 4. **Accessibility**
    - Ensure all form elements are properly labeled
    - Provide keyboard navigation
    - Support screen readers
+   - Maintain accessibility regardless of entry point

 5. **Responsive Design**
    - Adapt the layout for different screen sizes
    - Ensure touch-friendly controls on mobile devices
+   - Maintain consistent experience across devices

+6. **Testing Mode**
+   - Provide visual indication when in testing mode (using custom collection key)
+   - Show which steps are enabled and which are the current entry point
+   - Allow easy switching between different collection keys for testing

 ## Implementation Considerations